wrkanet/tt06-keypad-decoder/README.md

 # Keypad Decoder for Tiny Tapeout 6

 A keypad scanner similar to the standard chips like 74C922, ADP5586, or LM8330, but much simpler. \
-This is just an experimental and educational project.
+It is just an experimental and educational project.

 ## Simulation